Right to sit: Spain

+Spain passed a "Chair Law" (Ley Silla) for women workers in 1912.
+The law was controversial at the time because it was considered paternalistic and discriminatory.
+Due to criticism of the gendered nature of the law, it was amended in 1918 to apply to all workers regardless of sex.
+The law is still active, but is rarely enforced.

 Spain ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 16 June 1970.

 Sri Lanka

 Sri Lanka's Shop and Office Employees Act of 1954 established the right to sit for women workers.

 Sweden

 Sweden ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 11 June 1965.

 Switzerland

 Switzerland ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 18 February 1966.

 Syria

 Syria ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 10 June 1965.

+Taiwan

+Occupational Safety and Hygiene Facility Regulation, amended in July 2014, requires seating be provided during rest if the work involves prolonged standing.

 Tajikistan

 Tajikistan ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 26 November 1993.

 Tanzania

 In Tanzania, the Occupational Health and Safety Act, 2003 states that "There shall be provided and maintained for the use of all workers whose work is carried while standing, suitable seats to enable them for sitting to take advantage of any rest period which may occur in the course of their employment."